mitchallen/cloud-run-103/README.md

 ## Using a Makefile

-* If you are setup on Google Cloud Console you can use **make** to build, deploy and remove the demo project.
+* If you are set up on Google Cloud Console you can use **make** to build, deploy and remove the demo project.
 * If you want to walk through the steps, see the next section.

 ### Make help